-Passionate about programming - we are and we aim to share our enthusiasm and commitment every day.
+We are Passionate About Programming and we aim to share our enthusiasm and commitment every day.

 but unlike a typical magazine that comes out once a month, or at best once a week, we publish new content every day of the week.

 We are often asked if we could post our book reviews on Amazon.
-At the moment the answer is "no" because Amazon's policy is not to include links to other websites.
+The answer is "no" because Amazon's policy is not to include links to other websites.
 We are continuing to try to change its policy because we feel our reviews are helpful as they are written by readers who are knowledgeable about and interested in the topics covered.

 Our daily content also includes breaking news and analysis of emergent topics written by our team of expert programmers.

 |Last Updated ( Saturday, 02 July 2022 )|